-With a primarily focus on telecommunications, Chajec, Don-Siemion & Żyto’s work within the TMT sector also includes ongoing advice to one of Poland’s largest private television stations and satellite television platforms.
-Led by Andrzej Chajec, the team has wide ranging experience including transactional, advisory and regulatory.
+With a primarily focus on telecommunications, lawyers at Chajec, Don-Siemion & Żyto work within the TMT sector.
+The firm’s media-related work also includes ongoing advice to broadcast media and technology clients.
+The team has wide-ranging experience including transactional, advisory and regulatory.

 As highlighted by its clients, has “very good knowledge of law and the regulatory environment”.
 Clients also note the firm’s litigation experience and highlight Cezary Wiśniewski for his skill and adeptness.
 In representative work, the team advised Bonnier Business Polska on all IP aspects of its acquisition of media company Grupa Bankier from the Dutch Naspers Group.
 The firm regularly handles cross-broader cases involving broadcasting, data protection and technology contracts.